tameemmd/devdataprod-016/shiny/intro.md

 1  **README.md** - Text file that lists the project question and points to this file.
 2  **/code/code.R** - The code that was used to download and clean up the data.
 3  */data* - The data used in this project.
 4  */shiny* - The code used in the creation of the shiny solution.
-5  */presentation* - The R Markdown used to create the RStudio Presenter presnetation.
+5  */presentation* - The R Markdown used to create the RStudio Presenter presentation.
+6  */support* - Other files used in the creation of the solution.